'Datti and I in the race for youths', Peter Obi promises Nigerians

-Peter Obi Reveals Plans He, Datti Has for Nigerian Youths, Sambisa Forest Once They Win 2023 Presidential Poll
+Peter Obi Reveals Plans He, Datti Have for Nigerian Youths, Sambisa Forest Once They Win 2023 Presidency

+- Peter Obi on Thursday, August 11, promised Nigerian youths that he and the Labour Party's vice-presidential candidate have got their backs

+- The 2023 presidential candidate said he is in the race ahead of the polls to deliver the missing leadership needed in the country

 The presidential candidate of the Labour Party, Peter Obi has assured Nigerians that he and his running mate, Yusuf Datti Baba-Ahmad are in the 2023 race for youths.